RobertWHurst/OriginJS/readme.md

 Introduction
 ============
-OriginJS is an awesome clent slide router.
+OriginJS is an awesome client side router.
 It's lightweight, easy to use, and has a lot of very powerful features.
-If your building a single page application, and javascript game, or anything else heavy in javascript, OriginJS will make your application more accessable and might even help you code in a more organized way.
+If you're building a single page application, and javascript game, or anything else heavy in javascript, OriginJS will make your application more accessible and might even help you code in a more organized way.

 Documentation